falkr/ttm4115/pages/unit-statemachines.md

   * Were there misunderstandings?

-# Checklist

-### Blackboard

-- Deliver the reflection over your solutions in comparison to the ones provided, both for the bus stop and the kitchen timer.

-### MS Teams

-- Ask for feedback in general
-- Report any errors with the provided solution
+:delivery: Store your document from above in the Teams folder for this unit.
+Use filename `ttm4115-2020-kitchen-timer-team-XX.docx`.

-### Team Reflection for This Unit
+# Team Reflection for This Unit

 * Add another section to the team reflection document, just like last week.
+* How did the roles work today?

-### Individual Reflection
+# Individual Reflection

 * Fill out the <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=cgahCS-CZ0SluluzdZZ8BSxiepoCd7lKk70IThBWqdJUQUQxNEVLOTBZMDZGNkJBM1Y2NjZCTzhWSi4u" class="arrow">individual reflection survey</a>.
 * Copy the answers into a document that you maintain on your own.